akrembasha/logic-app-workflow-unit-test/README.md

 # logic-app-workflow-unit-test

-Unit testing an Azure logic app in Python.
+Unit testing an Azure logic app in Python using Azure Python SDK and unit test framework.